"Into the Crypts of Rays," one of the best Celtic Frost songs. Ever.

 Changes in Celtic Frost's sound began to happen with the 1986 album To Mega Therion.
 On this album, there was a stronger move away from the primitivism of Hellhammer while still retaining a strong old-school black/death feel.
 At the same time, CF began to incorporate symphonic elements and their music took on a grander, more epic atmosphere.

-This song illustrates the incorporation of symphonic elements into CF's sound
+This song illustrates the evolution of CF's sound

 The 1987 album Into the Pandemonium marked a pretty big shift for Celtic Frost.
 More progressive than their earlier stuff, CF were now using clean vocals, female singing, more of the symphonic sounds, and the songs themselves sounded less old-school.
 It's a great album, but not very black metal.